boostorg/hana/doc/tutorial.md

 @endcode

 `find_if` takes a `tuple` and a predicate, and returns the first element of the tuple which satisfies the predicate.
-The result is returned as an optional value called an `Optional`, which is very similar to a `std::optional`, except whether that optional value is empty or not is known at compile-time.
+The result is returned as a `hana::optional`, which is very similar to a `std::optional`, except whether that optional value is empty or not is known at compile-time.
 If the predicate is not satisfied for any element of the `tuple`, `find_if` returns `nothing` (an empty value).
 Otherwise, it returns `just(x)` (a non-empty value),